-There is an enduring crisis in South Africa, Illiteracy.
-According to recent research, 78% of Grade 4 learners cannot read for meaning, 29% are totally illiterate.
-The majority of primary schools are severely under resourced with just 2 or 3 books shared between an entire classroom.
-There are no community libraries in townships and few homes have books.
-These factors rob South African children of the opportunities to develop literacy skills and fall in love with reading.
+There is an enduring literacy crisis in South Africa.
+According to a recent PIRLS research, 78% of Grade 4 learners cannot read for meaning, 29% are completely illiterate.
+The majority of primary schools are severely under-resourced & overcrowded with just 2 or 3 books shared between an entire classroom.
+Furthermore, there are no community libraries in townships and few homes have books, so most children cannot engage in reading activities throughout holiday periods, leading them to fall behind.

-Literacy is the foundation for all learning and indeed for effective living.
-It enables access to health, education, employment and it strengthens democracy and civic engagement.
-The ability to read is the building block for learning, and ensures children get the most out of their schooling.Literacy directly tackles unemployment by providing skills.
+Literacy is the foundation for all learning & for future opportunities; the ability to read is the building block for learning and ensures children get the most out of their schooling.
+It enables access to health, education, employment and it strengthens democracy & civic engagement.
+Literacy directly tackles unemployment by providing skills.
 Central to a thriving economy is a literate, educated & skilled workforce.
-South Africa's GDP would be an est. 2% higher if it were more literate.
+South Africa's GDP would be est. 25-30% higher if the whole country was literate

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Our main website with interesting articles & tips

 A day in the life of a LIteracy Tutor